dapr/docs/daprdocs/content/en/getting-started/get-started-api.md

 ### Step 1: Run the Dapr sidecar

 The [`dapr run`]({{< ref dapr-run.md >}}) command normally runs your application and a Dapr sidecar.
-In this case, it will only run the sidecar since you will interact with the state management API directly.
+In this case, it only runs the sidecar since you are interacting with the state management API directly.

 Launch a Dapr sidecar that will listen on port 3500 for a blank application named `myapp`: